row_1

 • Health insurance

-• Paid time off (vacation, sick days, and holidays)
+• Paid time off (vacation, sick leave, and holidays)

-• Taxes the employer must pay, like Social Security and Medicare
+• Required employer taxes, such as Social Security and Medicare

 Example

-Auburn covers these expenses so employees can have important protections—like health care and retirement savings—that make their jobs more valuable and secure.
-Even though employees might only see their salary on their paycheck, Auburn is investing much more to support them.
+Auburn covers these expenses so employees have important protections that make their jobs more valuable.
+Even though employees only see their salary on their paycheck, Auburn invests much more to support them.

 $178 million Fringe rate amount that Auburn spent in 2025